Consult this FAQ for quick answers to common questions.

 Not at all.
 The game is covered under the U.S. Constitution's Fair Use clause, as outlined fully in Section 107 of the Copyright Act.
 Put simply, this game is a critique of an extant work (i.e., Monopoly), is educational, non-commercial in nature, and is issued under a Creative Commons license so that other educators may take advantage of it.
 It is a significantly transformative critique/parody of the original game and must therefore be considered a new work subject to its own rights and protections.

-We get that!
-We've designed the game so that you can produce both high-fidelity and low-fidelity versions.
-The downloads page describes our recommendations for high fidelity.
+We've designed the game so that you can purchase it outright or produce high- or low-fidelity versions yourself.
+The downloads page describes our recommendations for DIY printing.
 For producing low-fidelity versions, we recommend:

 If you don't have access to a large-format line printer, you may print the board across multiple 8.5" x 11" pages and tape the pieces together.
 Print options will vary across applicaiton, but from within Adobe Acrobat